basecamp/bc3-api/sections/webhooks.md

 (Note that chat isn't amongst the options.
 We will be providing a chat bot API separately soon.)

-Whenever an event is created for any of the recordable types that webhook was created to match, Basecamp will call your payload URL.
+Whenever an event is created for any of the types that webhook was created to match, Basecamp will call your payload URL.
 All payloads follow the same JSON format:

 ```json